leharris3/comp-562-final-project/README.md

 ## Usage

-To use the fire detection system, follow these instructions:
+To implement our work, follow these instructions:

 1. Activate the system with the provided script:
    ```